 - Wool throws add warmth without weight.

-The use of seashells, coral, dried sea sponges, starfish, and nautical decor is advised when decorating with a seaside feel.
+Seashells, coral, dried sea sponges, starfish, and nautical decor are advised when decorating with a seaside feel.

 If you want a contemporary seaside aesthetic, use limited vibrant color and furnishings to decorate the area.
-This will add simplicity to the room, which will enhance its tranquil atmosphere.
+This will add simplicity to the room, enhancing its tranquil atmosphere.

-A coastal living room can be really easy to put together if you know what will work for your home.
+A coastal living room can be easy to assemble if you know what will work for your home.
 Here are some ideas about how to decorate your coastal living room: